 In previous eras, speaking a second language was a unique skill that would lead to translating, interpreting or teaching.
-Whilst these careers are still readily available, the globalisation of world economies and the lifting of international trading tariffs mean that speaking a second language has become a necessity, rather than a luxury.
-These shifts are compounded by the changing nature of the workforce, wherein an individual may change careers several times within a working lifetime.
-Senior languages courses, therefore, are practical additions to courses within the fields of humanities, sciences, economics or the arts.
+Whilst these careers are still readily available, the globalisation of world economies and the lifting of international trading tariffs, mean that speaking a second language has become a necessity, rather than a luxury.
+These shifts are compounded by the changing nature of the workforce, wherein an individual may change careers several times within a working lifetime, or even remotely from abroad.
+Senior languages courses, therefore, are practical additions to courses within the fields of humanities, sciences, economics or the arts, and are an opportunity for French and Japanese graduates to earn a comparatively higher salary with often generous conversion rates.

-The Languages Department at St Dominic's College offers three languages at senior level: French, Japanese, and Te Reo Maori.
-All can be studied from Level 1 up to and including Scholarship level, and mastery of the previous level is essential.
+The Languages Department at St Dominic's College offers three languages at senior level: French, Japanese, and Te Reo Māori.
+All can be studied from Year 11 up to and including Scholarship level, and mastery of the previous level is essential.